bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - Window
     Number of batches that will be contained in a window (1 by default).
 Must be greater than zero.

-- Sliding Interva
+- Sliding Interval
-    The interval at which a window will be shifted (сount of batches that will be removed from the window after its processing).
+    The interval at which a window will be shifted (count of batches that will be removed from the window after its processing).
 Must be greater than zero and less than or equal to the window (1 by default)

 - Inputs*
     Names of input streams.
 Requires input mode: 'full' or 'split' ('split' is default).
 The stream must exist in database (must be stream.t-stream or stream.kafka)